Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/documentation/docs/testing/integration-testing.md

 </details>

 ## Integration Test for Use Case 4
-A user wants to to edit and resend a message
+A user wants to to edit and resend a message.

 1. The chatbot gave an answer that the user was unsatisfied with.
 2. The user highlights over the question asked.